vijay-jadhav1997/OOPs-in-Python/README.md

 ```

 - Child classes can override or extend the attributes and methods of parent classes.
-  > In other words, child classes inherit all of the parent’s attributes and methods but can also specify attributes and methods that are unique to themselves.
+- In other words, child classes inherit all of the parent’s attributes and methods but can also specify attributes and methods that are unique to themselves.
+- The built-in `super()` function allows we to access members in the superclass, as its name suggests.

 ```py
   class Parent: